 Goodbye (informal): Ja ne (Jahh neh)

-Look for more posts coming soon with details about our different experiences in Japan and additional photos from our trip!
-Till then… Sayōnara!!
+You might also like other posts with details about our different experiences in Japan and photos from our trip!

 PIN FOR LATER